virtual-violet/compiling-ur-markdown/README.md

 ## What does Compiling Ur Markdown do?
 Compiling Ur Markdown does just that: compiles your markdown.
-It's a very basic static site generator that takes a collection of markdown files, and turns them into a website.
+It's a very basic static site generator for adding a simple blog to a site.
+It creates pages for each post, a `blog.html` page that lists each of them, and adds the 3 most recent to the homepage of your site

 ## What are the dependencies?
 Compiling Ur Markdown requires [markdown2](https://pypi.org/project/markdown2/), [Jinja2](https://pypi.org/project/Jinja2/), and [lxml](https://pypi.org/project/lxml/).